 Well, I am a homeowner, so who says I'm afraid of commitment?
 The extra space is making me feel a little more alone than I used to feel in my little apartment though.
 And with all the decisions I need to make now, it is painfully clear that I need a female voice in my life.
 And figuring out how to accessorize my house on my own?
 That ain't happening.
-I'm in the West Seattle neighborhood, so if anyone knows where to go for things around here, let me know.

 Now, my disclaimer...somewhere along the way, I discovered the show Dexter, and came to the unavoidable conclusion that I am a bit like him, minus the baby and the serial killing.
 I tend to be a spectator in my own life, not necessarily connecting with anything.
 I live in my head, thinking far more than I say.
 I come across as normal enough, and get along well with everyone because I am extremely agreeable, but I feel like I'm a loner at heart.
 I've been on my own long enough that it is hard for me to let anyone or anything in.
 But having said that, wanna go out? :)